 The CAADCA applies to any business that "provides an online service, product, or feature likely to be accessed by children" under the age of 18.
 Terms not defined in the legislation follow the CCPA's definitions, as amended by the CPRA.
 Therefore, "business" under the CAADCA has the same meaning as under the CCPA/CPRA, which includes any for-profit entity doing business in California that collects personal information of California residents and meets one or more specific thresholds defined by the statute.

-The CAADCA provides several factors for determining whether a product, service, or feature is one that is "likely to be accessed by children," including: - whether it is directed to children as defined by the Children's Online Privacy Protection Act ("COPPA," a federal children's privacy law) - whether it is determined to be routinely accessed by a significant number of children according to competent, reliable evidence - whether its advertisements market to children - whether it has design elements that are known to be interesting to children, including games, cartoons, music, and celebrities that children enjoy.
-FAQ 2: What are some of the key obligations under the CAADCA?
+The CAADCA provides several factors for determining whether a product, service, or feature is one that is "likely to be accessed by children," including:

+- Whether it is directed to children as defined by the Children's Online Privacy Protection Act (COPPA, a federal children's privacy law); - Whether it is determined to be routinely accessed by a significant number of children according to competent, reliable evidence; - Whether its advertisements are marketed to children; and - Whether it has design elements that are known to be interesting to children, including games, cartoons, music, and celebrities, that children enjoy.

+FAQ 2: What Are Some of the Key Obligations Under The CAADCA?